ledlamp/qonq/README.md

 ```
 You can import this custom uploader config and modify the Request URL and authentication fields as necessary.

-## How to get a domain
-You can get a free domain like qonq.gq from Freenom at http://dot.tk.
-But their DNS doesn't support wildcards so you'll need to use one that does.
-Just create a wildcard A record to the address of your host.

-## How to enable TLS
-You can use [Certbot](https://certbot.eff.org/) with one of the [DNS plugins](https://certbot.eff.org/docs/using.html#dns-plugins) to obtain wildcard certificates.
-[LuaDNS](https://www.luadns.com/) is the only free option if you're using a free domain.
-You'll probably want to use an nginx reverse proxy and configure the SSL stuff there, but you could also modify this server for https instead.

 ## Nginx config example
 ```